 The 6-foot-10 Overstreet, who completed his prep career at Hargrave Military Academy, redshirted in 2014-15.

-Wichita State assistant coach Steve Forbes will be the next head coach at East Tennessee State, sources confirmed to NBCSports.com.
+Wichita State assistant Steve Forbes to take over at East Tennessee State

 Forbes has spent the past two seasons with the Shockers, helping to lead them to a 35-0 start last year and the Sweet 16 this season.
 He was with Tennessee for five years before getting caught up in the penalties that came down on Bruce Pearl in 2011.
 He spent 2011-2013 as the head coach at Northwest Florida State, a JuCo powerhouse.